 - i. e-Commerce regulatory and facilitation environment - ii.
 Financial inclusion and digitization through payment infrastructure development - iii.
-SME and Youth Empowerment through e-Commerce - iv.
+SMEs and Youth Empowerment through e-Commerce - iv.
 Consumer protection in digital environment - v.
 Taxation on e-Commerce activity - vi.
 ICT sector and telecom services in Pakistan

-&lt;sup>11Digital Pakistan Policy(2018), Ministry of IT & Telecom, page 8
+11Digital Pakistan Policy(2018), Ministry of IT & Telecom, page 8

-&lt;sup>12The Road to Naya Pakistan, PTI Manifesto, 2018
+12The Road to Naya Pakistan, PTI Manifesto, 2018

 - vii.
-Logistics for e-Commerce retailers and marketplaces - viii.
-Data protection and Investment - ix.
+Logistics for e-Commerce platforms

+- viii.
+Data protection and Investment

+- ix.
 Global connectivity and Multilateral Negotiations

-Initially, five Working Groups were formed by the Ministry of Commerce and Textile, Commerce Division (MoC) for working on each of the above-mentioned areas.
-In the light of working groups recommendations, 9 policy areas have been identified in this document with recommendations for facilitating e-Commerce in Pakistan.
+Initially, five Working Groups were formed by the Ministry of Commerce and Textile, Commerce Division (\mathbf{MoC}) for working on each of the above-mentioned areas.
+In the light of the suggestions given by the Working Groups, 9 policy areas have been identified in this document with recommendations for facilitating e-Commerce in Pakistan.